pokt-network/docs/use/get-endpoint.md

 To use the Pocket Portal, you must first create an account.

-The Portal accepts three different methods of account creation and authentication: using your email address, your Google Account, or your GitHub account.
+The Portal accepts two different methods of account creation and authentication: using your email address or your GitHub account.

 Once you have an account with one method, you can't switch to another login method with that account, so make sure you choose the method that works best for you.